Trigstur/MagisterMagic/README.md

 ## Customisation

 ### Stylus
-1. Manage colors by traveling to magister and selecting the extension (click the gear)
+1. Manage colors by traveling to magister => and selecting the extension => click the gear at Magister Magic
 2. go to [/colorbook](https://github.com/Trigstur/MagisterMagic/tree/master/colorbook) for inspiration

 ### Stylish